ibm-cloud-docs/event-notifications/faq.md

 3. Email Transmission: The email is transmitted to the recipient's mail server.

-4. DKIM Verification: Upon receiving the email, the recipient's mail server performs DKIM verification.
-It retrieves the DKIM public key from the sender's DNS records using the domain found in the "From" header of the email.
+4. DKIM Verification: Upon receiving the email, the recipient's mail server performs DKIM verification by retrieving the DKIM public key from the sender's DNS records using the domain found in the "From" header of the email.

 5. Signature Verification: The recipient's mail server uses the DKIM public key to verify the digital signature on the email.
 If the signature is valid, it means that the email has not been tampered with during transit and that it originated from an authorized source.